Transdisciplinary Experiments

 Transdisciplinary Experiments: Research, teaching and institutionalisation explores how experimental approaches can reshape research, education, and institutions in higher education to better respond to today’s complex and interconnected challenges.
 The book is grounded in the idea of ‘the experiment’ as a way to open up new possibilities, whether in knowledge-creation, teaching and learning, or institutional structures and initiatives.
 It examines how these experiments can inspire meaningful change across disciplines, sectors and cultures.

 International contributors – scholars, artists, scientists, teachers, curators, community and academic leaders – offer diverse perspectives blending practical strategies with theoretical insights.
 These contributions advance the framing of transdisciplinarity and its implications for practice.
-Engaging with project-based teaching, flexible course and programme designs, and new forms of institutional organisation, the book converges on a common goal of rethinking how we create and share knowledge in ways that are more collaborative, adaptive and aligned with the needs of a rapidly changing world.
-A section titled Provocations offers further reflections from four contributors on leadership challenges, failures and possibilities for creative interventions.
+The book engages with project-based teaching, flexible course and programme designs, and new forms of organisation.
+In doing so, it converges on a common goal of rethinking how we create and share knowledge in ways that are more collaborative and adaptive, and aligned with the needs of a rapidly changing world.
+A section titled ‘Provocations’ offers further reflections from four contributors on leadership challenges, failures and possibilities for creative interventions.

 List of figures